 In my husband’s dream-world, I love going to the shop with him and working on tractors.
 We work side-by-side and visit throughout the day.
 At lunch time, I cook up meat and potatoes on the woodstove and make some fresh coffee.

 Reality is that I’m not really much for working on tractors.
 It all confuses me.
 And the shop?
 It’s not exactly my favorite place.
 Mostly because you cannot be there for longer than 2 seconds without getting grease on you somewhere.
 And, well, I don’t mind cooking meat and potatoes… if I happen to remember that it’s meal time.

 But here’s the deal: my husband takes what he can get.
 He enjoys the times when I do stop in at the shop, the meals I do make, and understands that if he really needs me for something particular—he probably has to ask me directly.
 And all the other things I do for him?
-He tries to be thankful.
+He works at being thankful for each of them.